 Property used to calculate Qualified Business Asset Investment may be eligible for bonus depreciation

 The TCJA also introduced two new types of income subject to U.S. tax: global intangible low-taxed income (GILTI) and foreign derived intangible income (FDII).
 To compute these amounts, a company must first compute its qualified business asset investment (QBAI).

 QBAI is the average of the taxpayer’s quarterly adjusted basis amounts in depreciable tangible property.
 The adjusted basis of property is determined by using the alternative depreciation system (ADS) under section 168(g) and allocating the depreciation deduction ratably to each day during the period in the tax year to which the depreciation relates.

 For purposes of the daily allocation, the depreciation is determined without regard to the applicable conventions under section 168(d), such as half-year or mid-month.
 This means that in the placed in service and disposal years, the depreciation deduction allowed for those taxable years is allocated from the day the property is placed in service and through the date of disposal, respectively.
 This effectively results in a new depreciation calculation and added complexity.

 The Treasury and IRS recognized that there was some uncertainty about whether using ADS to determine QBAI would cause otherwise qualified property to be ineligible for the bonus depreciation deduction.
-While generally property that is required to be depreciated under ADS is not eligible for bonus depreciation, the final regulations under section 168(k) clarify that the ADS requirement does not cause a property to be ineligible for bonus depreciation under the GILTI and FDII provisions.
+While generally property that is required to be depreciated under ADS is not eligible for bonus depreciation, the final regulations under section 168(k) clarify that the ADS requirement under the GILTI and FDII provisions does not cause otherwise qualified property to be ineligible for bonus depreciation.
 On the other hand, property that is required to be depreciated under ADS because it is used predominantly outside the United States remains ineligible for bonus depreciation.